A patio awning and patio furniture; photo courtesy Lilsarahp.

-There are all different types of patios with options to satisfy every taste and budget.
-One advantage of adding a patio to your property if you have a small house is that it will expand your living space.
-The right building method depends on the particular patio you choose as each kind requires a slightly different approach.
+There are many different types of patios with options designed to satisfy every taste and budget.
+Some say the primary advantage of adding a patio to your property if you have a very small house is that it will expand your living space.
+The right building method depends on the particular patio you choose because each type requires a slightly different construction approach.

 Brick Paver Patios —